-Table S3.
-Pairwise t-test contrasts of amplitude in ROIs for the time interval 300-390 ms and different levels of origin.
+Table B. Pairwise t-test contrasts of amplitude in ROIs for the time interval 300-390 ms and different levels of origin.
 P-table shows the uncorrected p-values, the Bonferroni corrected significance level is alpha=0.01.
 Significant differences marked in boldface.